Cphdat3sem2017f/React/exercises/UsedCarsEx4-backend.md

-# Connecting our Car-app to a REST-backend
+# Exercise part 4: Connecting our Car-app to a REST-backend

 In this exercise you must rewrite the usedcarapp in a way that we can persist data from the CRUD operations done in the app.